KuroHere/shoreline/README.md

 ## `Config<T>`
 Client configuration that holds a modifiable value that can be updated via the `ClickGui` or in the chat via `Command`.
-Configs must be declared in a class that extends `ConfigContainer`.
+Configs are registered using reflection, so declaration of configs must be in a class that extends `ConfigContainer`.
 The config value cannot be `null`.
 Ex:
 ```java
 // registered via reflection
 final Config<Boolean> booleanConfig = new BooleanConfig("ExampleBoolean",